All Episodes

 Well, minimally corroborated, as the Wall Street Journal says today, does not reach the standard of what you just heard from Rod Rosenstein.

-Even as it also said they had provided he had provided information of value to the U.S. intelligence community in the past.
+Even as it also said they had provided he had provided information of value to the U.S. intelligence community in the past, that has nothing to do with the present.

-Now the evaluation, The journal goes on, reflected in a human source validation report written by a unit of the FBI after the Bureau cut off their relationship with Steele in October 2016.
+Now, the evaluation, the journal goes on, reflected in a human source validation report written by a unit of the FBI after the Bureau cut off their relationship with Steele in October 2016.

-It did so because of his disclosures to the media leaking about his work for the FBI.
+It did so because of his disclosures to the media leaking about his work for the FBI, and then he lied about it.

 And the last FISA renewal application, that was dated June 2017.

-Now let's go back to John Solomon's reporting from today.
+Now, let's go back to John Solomon's reporting from today.

 Why was Christopher Steele at the State Department having meetings and apparently in a state of desperation?

-Well, we find out it shows that Steele shows that the Clinton campaign funded the British intelligence operative operative.
+Well, we find out it shows that Steele shows that the Clinton campaign funded the British intelligence operative.

 And here's where the catch is.

-He admitted to the State Department, deputy assistant secretary, that his research was political.
+He admitted to the State Department Deputy Assistant Secretary that his research was political and it faced an election day deadline.

 He was putting together a political document.